-The world's eyes are now on Scotland as it hosts its largest event to date, COP26.
-The UN Climate Change Conference, which is taking place at the SEC in Glasgow, is expected to welcome more than 30,000 delegates and world leaders over 12 days.
+The world's eyes were on Scotland as it hosted its largest event to date, COP26.
+The UN Climate Change Conference, which took place at the SEC in Glasgow, welcomed more than 30,000 delegates and world leaders for over 12 days.

-Kathleen Warden, Director of Conference Sales at SEC discusses the importance of the event and talks us through the venue's sustainability credentials and what other venues can learn from the SEC to reduce their impact on the environment.
+Kathleen Warden, Director of Conference Sales at SEC discussed the importance of the event and talked us through the venue's sustainability credentials and what other venues can learn from the SEC to reduce their impact on the environment.

 Kathleen Warden, Director of Conference Sales at SEC.

-It's an incredible privilege for SEC to have been chosen to stage an event of both the scale and importance of COP26.
+It was incredible privilege for SEC to have been chosen to stage an event of both the scale and importance of COP26.
 The whole way through the selection process and discussions with the UK Government, we were acutely aware of the importance of this event for the UK, and for the world.
 What we didn't know was that we would be facing a global pandemic that would cause such devastation, and at the same time, magnify the impact of climate change.
-The consequence of this is that COP26 is taking place at the most critical time in the history of our planet.
+The consequence of this is that COP26 took place at the most critical time in the history of our planet.

 And the conference industry has its part to play in reducing its impact on the environment.
 We're finding a clear shift in decision making around what clients expect of venues, suppliers and destinations in relation to making events more sustainable.